deadlyvipers/dojo_rules/introduction.md

-I love all your programming langauges
+I love all Ruby and Javascript.